bctapia/PyLIFT/examples/united_atom/united_atom_tutorial.md

-# All Atom Molecule Build
+# United Atom Molecule Build

-This tutorial covers how to use PyLIFT to build an all-atom LAMMPS input script for the polymer of intrinisic microporisity, PIM-1:
+This tutorial covers how to use PyLIFT to build an all-atom LAMMPS input script for the polymer of intrinisic microporisity, PIM-1.
+While not necessary, we recommend following the ```all_atom``` tutorial prior to this one.

  ![image](../../images/Tutorials/PIM-1_monomer.png)

 ## Prerequisites
 Before using PyLIFT we have to perform a couple of GUI-based tasks:

 ### 1. ChemDraw
  First, we need to generate a 2D molecule structure of the molecule we want to create.
 If this is a new molecule, you can build it in [ChemDraw](https://revvitysignals.com/products/research/chemdraw) (or [similar](https://alternativeto.net/software/chemdraw/)) and save it as ```PIM-1.cdxml```